lorforlinux/docs.beagleboard.io/books/beaglebone-cookbook/02sensors/sensors.rst

 .. // <8> Wait a bit for the first temperatures to be read.

 .. // <9> This specifies the function to call every time a temperature is ready.
-The callback is passed +objectTemperature+ (what's read by the touchless IR sensors) and +ambientTemperature+ (the temperature inside the SensorTag).
-Try putting your hand in front of the device; the +objectTemperature+ should go up.
+The callback is passed *objectTemperature* (what's read by the touchless IR sensors) and *ambientTemperature* (the temperature inside the SensorTag).
+Try putting your hand in front of the device; the *objectTemperature* should go up.

 .. // <10> Define the callback for when the temperature changes.

 .. // <11> This commented-out code is used when you want to turn off the temperature readings.

-.. // <12> Assign a callback to respond to the +left+ and +right+ button pushes.
+.. // <12> Assign a callback to respond to the *left* and *right* button pushes.

-.. // <13> If both buttons are pushed, pass the +callback+ function to +sensorTag.notifySimpleKey()+.
+.. // <13> If both buttons are pushed, pass the *callback* function to *sensorTag.notifySimpleKey()*.

-.. // <14> +sensorTag.notifySimpleKey()+ doesn't do anything in this case, but it does evaluate +callback+, allowing it to progress to the next and final state.
+.. // <14> *sensorTag.notifySimpleKey()* doesn't do anything in this case, but it does evaluate *callback*, allowing it to progress to the next and final state.

 .. // <15> When we get to here, we disconnect from the SensorTag, which causes the code to exit (see pass:[<a href="#callout_list_item_3"><img src="callouts/3.png" alt="3"/></a>]).